theramiyer/blog/content/post/2021/is-covid-19-winning.md

 What helps here is a social justice system, like how we have in Tamilnadu and Kerala.
 I have friends and family in both the States, and they can tell you about how well the States manage public health.
 Are they perfect?
 Far from it.
 Are they better at it than most other States in the country?
 Yes.

-Secondly, the problem of oxygen is logistical.
+Secondly, the problem of oxygen is primarily logistical.
 We have States that produce surplus oxygen, we have refineries, the metal extraction industry and what not, who have the capacity to generate medical oxygen.
 How we get it to the needy is the challenge.
 In general, most States and the Centre have done abysmal work in managing the actual crisis; they instead resorted to managing the headlines.

 I get their point: They do not want to sap the morale of people by letting them see the grim picture, but does that mean we deny?
 A little bit of humility and a lot of honesty would have worked much better.
 Accept it: one did nothing for "seventy years"; another's promise of fixing everything has not worked in the last seven years.
 Our medical infrastructure is nowhere near enough.
 Ask any globally renowned public health expert.
 Cut the bull crap of the entire world conspiring against us already.

 We need to learn true leadership.
 The first chapter says, "Stop hiding behind shiny headlines."

 The second issue with denying shortages is that the countries that want to help us, get the wrong message.
-And people are not stupid; when they look at the large number of friend nations that are sending help (which, ironically, the same media outlets that claim 'no shortage' run news shows about), they will add one and one.
+And people are not stupid; when they look at the large number of friend nations sending help (which, ironically, the same media outlets that claim 'no shortage' run news shows about), they will add one and one.
 The whole concept of this narrative building has serious flaws:

 Citizens would ask, 'If we have no shortage, why are friend nations sending in so much aid?'
 The friend nations would ask, 'If India does not have shortages, why are we sending aid to India?
 Can we redirect them to other countries that need them?'

 People who say that India has never sought help from any other nation since 2005 are right.
 But we are in an unprecedented situation.
 If friend nations do not help each other, how will we survive as humanity?
 Do we want to go down as that forgotten nation that perished because of pride?
 That is not an example a _Viśvagurū_ sets.

 India is more than capable of helping other friend nations.
-At the moment, we need to tend our wounds.
+At the moment, though, we need to tend our wounds.
 The sooner we do it, the sooner we will stand back up on our feet.

 I get it: China is flexing its muscles and showing to other friend nations that India is going through a rough patch (to put it nicely).
 But at this moment, denying the issue will make China's narrative stronger, and make people question India's integrity.
 In time, when we are back on our feet, we can counter this narrative without much effort, because India has substance.
 We must trust our capability and do the right thing.